 Types of Weight Plates

-Each type offers unique features and benefits, so choosing the right one for your fitness goals is essential.
+Each type offers unique features and benefits, so it's essential to choose the right one for your fitness goals.

 Warm-Up and Stretching